drupalprojects/vdd/README.txt

 * APC
 * dnsmasq for automatic DNS with host machine (all *.dev domains can be made to route to the VM)
 * Support for Drupal7 and symfony PHP projects (use "type": "symfony" in config.json)
+* Pimp my logs available on http://logs.dev (enable syslog module to get watchdog in there)
+* have drupal in a sub folder
+* behat tests framework
+* phantomjs (headless browser)

 Basic Usage
 -----------